openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 does not include complete instructions for building the software.
 Instead, common functionality is encapsulated in classes inherited with the ``inherit`` directive.
 This technique leaves the recipe to describe just the things that are specific to the software being built.
-A :ref:`base <ref-classes-base>` class exists that is implicitly inherited by all recipes and provides the functionality that most recipes typically need.
+There is a :ref:`base <ref-classes-base>` class that is implicitly inherited by all recipes and provides the functionality that most recipes typically need.